Jagadeesh7400/Jagadeesh7400/README.md

 ### 🔎 **Mutual Fund Data Analysis**
 Performed EDA to derive actionable insights using Python and pandas.

-### 🌟 **TEDxClaretCollege Website**
-Created a WordPress site for TEDx, integrating WooCommerce for ticketing and event management.

 ### 📊 **Interactive Dashboards**
 - **Air India Performance Dashboard**: Analyzed data for actionable insights using Power BI.